qgustavor/megajs-docs/versioned_docs/version-1.0/migrating-from-v0.md

 ## Code uses modern JavaScript

 Code is not being compiled down to ES5 anymore.
 It would require Babel and it is slow.
-If you target older browsers run the code thought Babel.
+If you target older browsers compile the code to ES5 using [Babel](https://babeljs.io/).

 ## Methods now return promises